 A selection of tuna rolls, medium, spicy and fatty seasoned with raw spring onions.
-They were so soft and lush, I was smitten.
-I loved this dish and I believe the dish loved being eaten by me too.
+They were so soft and lush, I was smitten after the first bite.
+I loved this dish and I believed it loved being eaten by me too!

 The eel brushed with that unagi thick soy reduction felt like my signature sushi and it’s always my go-to.
 It came with less sauce here so you can really taste the buttery richness of the eel.
 The yellow tail tasted clean and and was a one bite wonder.

 When did I go?
 April 2014.

 The damage: Expect to pay ¥3500 for a set meal (£23-£25).

 The good: I can hands-down say that still to this day say that Daiwa is one of the best sushi experiences I’ve had.
 It was so good that we ordered the same again straight after!
 I always wax lyrical about this culinary experience all the time as one of the best sushi meals I’ve had.
 I fully endorse it to anyone and would eat here again in a heartbeat.

 The bad: The 4.30am arrival time and the bloody wait.